 The Florida Romeo & Juliet Law

 Florida enacted the “Romeo and Juliet” Law in 2007.
-This law provides an option for certain defendants to avoid having to register as a sex offender due to consensual sexual acts with a minor.
-At The Law Office of David A. Webster, P.A., our Seminole County criminal defense attorneys are available 24/7 to help answer your questions and discuss your options for seeking a favorable solution.
+This law was created to provide an option for young adults, many of whom are high-school age, to avoid being labeled as dangerous sex offenders.
+At The Law Office of David A. Webster, P.A., our team of Seminole County criminal defense attorneys are available 24/7 to help answer your questions and discuss your options for seeking a favorable solution.

 Factors to determine eligibility for the Romeo & Juliet Law include: